tencentyun/intlcloud-documents/product_new/通信产品中心/即时通信 IM/客户端 API/SDK API/SDK API（Android）_intl_en.md

 ## TIMMessage

 **TIMMessage** consists of multiple message elements (TIMElem).
-The TIMElem can be text or an image, and each message can contain multiple texts or images. <!--For more information, see [Receiving and Sending Messages]().
+The TIMElem can be text or an image, and each message can contain multiple texts or images. <!--For more information, see [Receiving and Sending Messages]().-->

 | API | Description |
 | --- | --- |